Deployment and Maintenance / Backup and Migration

 3. Migrate Database

-If the system has passed the initial single-machine verification phase after installation and needs to switch the database to an external database (e.g., Alibaba Cloud RDS, Redis), you can follow the steps below:
+If, after the initial single-machine verification phase post-installation, you need to switch the database to an external database (e.g., Alibaba Cloud RDS, Redis), you can follow the steps below:

-When using an external database, ensure that the MySQL version is 5.7 or higher, and the Redis version is 5.0 or higher
+When using an external database, ensure the MySQL version is 5.7 or above, and the Redis version is 5.0 or above

-DataFlux Func does not support Redis cluster deployment
+DataFlux Func does not support Redis deployed in cluster mode

 3.1 Confirm Environment

-Create a database in the external database instance and ensure the following configurations:
+Create a database in the external database instance and ensure the following configuration items are set:

 innodb-large-prefix=oncharacter-set-server=utf8mb4collation-server=utf8mb4_unicode_ci